 Upon arrival, you will have a required one-day session for study abroad students called "Living in Perth."
-You will also have a week-long orientation that includes an introduction to the International Office staff, the facilities, registration procedures, support and counseling services, safety, the Australian educational system, and the city of Perth.
+You will also have a weeklong orientation that includes an introduction to the International Office staff, the facilities, registration procedures, support and counseling services, safety, the Australian educational system, and the city of Perth.
+In the evenings, there will be barbeques and plenty of social activities, so you can meet the other international students and some local students.